Tennessee Titans Shock Top-Seeded Baltimore Ravens In Biggest NFL Playoff Upset Since 2010 Season, 28-12

-The Tennessee Titans scored late in the first quarter on a 12-yard touchdown connection between quarterback Ryan Tannehill and tight end Jonnu Smith, and they never looked back on their way to a 28-12 victory over the top-seeded Baltimore Ravens.
-The win marked the first time since the 2010 season that a sixth-seeded team defeated a top seed in the NFL playoffs, according to CBS Sports.
+The Tennessee Titans scored late in the first quarter of the AFC Divisional playoff game on a 12-yard touchdown connection between quarterback Ryan Tannehill and tight end Jonnu Smith.
+The Titans never looked back on their way to a 28-12 victory over the top-seeded Baltimore Ravens.
+The win marked the first time since the 2010 season that a sixth-seeded team has defeated a top seed in the NFL playoffs, according to CBS Sports.

 “It’s not just me, it’s a team effort, we’re just playing collectively, as a whole, and we’re just locked in,” said Titans running back Derrick Henry in a post-game interview.
 Henry rushed for 195 yards on 30 carries — and threw a touchdown pass, leading Tennessee to its first AFC Conference Championship game since the 2002 season when they lost to the Oakland Raiders.